tom-seddon/b2/doc/Building-on-Unix.md

 - FFmpeg libs (I used `ffmpeg @4.2.1_2+gpl2` from MacPorts)

-Video writing on OS X is experimental.
+Video writing on macOS is experimental.

 # Linux prerequisites